 The holidays are a time when teens can enjoy their independence by wearing what they want and styling their hair how they like it.
 However, some schools have rules about hair, so It might be time to book them in for a haircut!
 They will need to comply to any rules – and these may even apply to non-uniform sixth forms.

 Re-establishing a routine

 Starting the school year well includes feeling fresh and ready for the challenges ahead.
 If the holidays have meant they’ve got out of a regular bedtime and getting up routine, now is the time to start getting into good habits, with early to bed and early to rise!
-If so much rain over the summer has meant they’ve increased screen time with lots of TV watching, especially during the day, they should start to cut down.
+If they've spent a lot of time indoors over the summer and increased their screen time watching TV, especially during the day, they should start to cut down.
 Introduce changes gradually over the next couple of weeks to avoid the shock of a big, sudden change on the first day of term.

 We’re here to keep parents of teens up-to-date on all things teen related so sign up to our fortnightly newsletter if you’d like to stay in the loop.

 Setting a positive mindset can be helped by making sure their bedroom is tidy and organized.
 The end of the holidays is a great time for them to have a good sort out – cleaning their room, putting things away, throwing out things they don’t need any more and making sure they have an appropriate space to study.
 A wardrobe overhaul could also be timely – donating clothes that don’t fit or recycling those that have worn out, so that whenever they open their wardrobe it is uncluttered and filled with things they want to wear.